OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 Note that OpenTabletDriver being an open source project means a [yearly free license to use Rider](https://www.jetbrains.com/community/opensource/#support) can be obtained.

-To get started, create a fork of the repository on GitHub.
+To get started, create a full fork (ie: not only the 0.6.x branch) of the repository on GitHub.
 Then, clone the fork you made, and ensure you're capable of building OpenTabletDriver, by running either `build.ps1` (for Windows), or `build.sh` (for Linux and MacOS).
 If successful, these scripts will produce executables in a newly created `bin` subdirectory.
 You can then run OpenTabletDriver by running the executable for the Daemon and